gomifromparis/ATCalculator/README.md

 This c# project will compute indoor, shaded and clear sky apparent temperatures following the Steadman 1994 paper.
 Results seem to give a max radiation effect of +8K which is in accordance with the paper.

-Sun direct and diffuse illumations are calculated using a C# european ESRA model Sun position calculations and the ESRA calculations are C# ports C sources available on the  the Ecole des Mines OIE Lab (see http://www.oie.mines-paristech.fr/Accueil/)
+Sun direct and diffuse illumations are calculated using a C# european ESRA model.

+Sun position calculations and the ESRA calculations are C# ports C sources available on the  the Ecole des Mines OIE Lab (see http://www.oie.mines-paristech.fr/Accueil/)

 References: